KennyNhan/Pok-rdle-/README.md

 # Pok-rdle-

-This is a Pokemon wordle game.
+This is a Pokemon guessing game.

-The Pokemon in our database that are valid guesses only contain the starter Pokemon from each generation including their evolutions as well as Pichu, Pikachu, and Raichu.
+Pokemon that are valid guesses only contain the starter Pokemon from each generation including their evolutions as well as Pichu, Pikachu, and Raichu.

 You will have 5 guesses to guess the correct Pokemon.